 My two girlfriends and I got invited to an outdoor Zambian ‘Braai’ by some Zambians who had booked a spot at our campsite to barbecue and chill.
 This led to interesting conversations on cultural differences and some good exchange of music.

 5. Hiking- Every single mountain!

 Any hiker realizes that there is a point in every hike where the body feels like giving.
 These are the spots on a mountain where internal self-reflections revolve around ‘Why would I do this to myself’ or ‘Why am I even here’.
 Of course summit views and the invincible feeling one gets after challenging one’s body and mind, make up for all the trouble.
 However it is at the moments of despair that the spirit of the mountains shines through people.
 While ascending, every descending hiker will say a good word to you.
 “Keep going, you’re almost there!”
 “Good job guys, the summit is just here!
 (Even if ‘just here’ is quite relative.
 Could mean 3 hours away).
 My best experience was while hiking elephant hill, Aberdares.
 5 hours in and my body was done.
-My right leg was in pain, my body was fatigued, yet I hadn’t reached the summit.
+My right leg was in excruciating pain, my body was fatigued, yet there was still some distance to the summit.
 I sat down in despair, to ponder on the frustration I would feel for weeks to come for not summitting.
 It would mean coming back to this mountain that had been rude to me, just to peak.